dappjumper/coreflow/README.md

 # Installing

 - Clone this repository
-- Set environment variable `MONGODB_URI` to be your MongoDB instance URI
+- Set environment variables seen below
 - Install as any other NodeJS application either locally or on a host of your choice

-# Usage

-So, you have setup your very own Coreflow server, let's see what we can do!

 ## Environment variables (configuration is key)